Burzio's generalization: Dative Case Marking

 These examples show that the assignment of accusative and nominative are undetectable morphologically speaking.

 Verbs that fail to assign an external theta role

 Verbs with dethematized subject positions, subjects without theta-roles, cannot be embedded by a control predicate in languages such as English, where pronouns cannot be dropped.
-Prominent examples are existential, raising, and weather verbs, which cannot assign theta-roles to their subject positions but still assign Case to their objects, conflicting with Burzio’s generalization.
-This is due to the fact that for example, weather verbs can take the cognate objects.
+Prominent examples are existential, raising, and weather verbs, which cannot assign theta-roles to their subject positions but still assign Case to their objects, conflicting with Burzio's generalization.
+This is because, for example, weather verbs can take the cognate objects.
 Unergative verbs can assign case to its following position, whereas unaccusative ones cannot.

 The sentences below exemplify how weather verbs, intransitive unaccusative verbs, with cognate objects can assign Case to their object positions.